 Anchorage police release name of officer whose gun discharged, wounding another officer, during scuffle with suspect

 Sep.
-8—Anchorage police on Tuesday released the name of the officer whose gun discharged and wounded another officer Friday night during a scuffle with a man they were attempting to arrest.
+9—Anchorage police have released the name of the officer whose gun discharged and wounded another officer Friday night during a scuffle with a man they were attempting to arrest.

 Police have not said whether officer Ryan Nigh pulled the trigger and caused the gun to discharge.
 Police department spokesman MJ Thim said that is part of an ongoing investigation.

-Nigh, who has been with the department for three years, was placed on leave for four days following the shooting.
+Nigh, who has been with the department for three years, was placed on leave for four days after the shooting.

 Police have not identified the officer who was seriously wounded.
 He underwent surgery and had been moved out of the intensive care unit by Tuesday, Chief Ken McCoy said in a statement.